When it's not just the thought that counts

 Care for Wild Africa Rhino Sanctuary is a non-profit organisation near Nelspruit, South Africa.
 The centre’s success is largely due to the combination of professional expertise, personal passion and exemplary responsiveness – and drawing on the support of conservation travellers in the most effective way.
-The centre was established 4 years ago by experienced wildlife rehabilitator Petronel Niewoudt, with provision of an interest free loan from African Conservation Experience to help build necessary facilities.
-It was established as a rehabilitation centre, and over the next few years the team successfully rehabilitated and released several serval and caracal cats, numerous birds of prey and antelopes, ostriches, approximately a dozen bushbabies and over 20 mongoose.
+The centre was established 4 years ago by experienced wildlife rehabilitator Petronel Niewoudt, with the provision of an interest-free loan from African Conservation Experience to help build necessary facilities.
+It was established as a rehabilitation centre, and over the next few years the team successfully rehabilitated and released several serval and caracal cats, numerous birds of prey and antelopes, ostriches, approximately a dozen bushbabies and over 20 mongooses.
 ACE provide ongoing support through the Khulula Care for Wild conservation travel project.

 The year after the founding of Care for Wild Africa Rhino Sanctuary saw the most drastic rise in rhino poaching in South Africa to date.
-Mpumalanga Parks Board approached the centre to take in rhino calves in critical condition with increasing frequency, and Care for Wild Africa Rhino Sanctuary was stretched to capacity to provide adequate enclosures as well as the veterinary attention and round-the-clock care that is necessary to nurse and settle in traumatised, dehydrated and injured rhino calves.
+Mpumalanga Parks Board approached the centre to take in rhino calves in critical condition with increasing frequency, and Care for Wild Africa Rhino Sanctuary was stretched to capacity to provide adequate enclosures as well as the veterinary attention and round-the-clock care that is necessary to nurse and settle in traumatised dehydrated and injured rhino calves.

 African Conservation Experience increased the recruitment of volunteers to safeguard the funding for the escalating operating prices and to provide the many extra hands needed: Khulula Care for Wild volunteers are an integral part of the daily responsibilities at the facility.
 They work in teams to cover all “meal times”, preparing the specialist formula and bottle-feeding the youngest rhino.
-(Baby rhinos need feeding every 3-4 hours while they are being bottle-fed, including feeding times at midnight or 3 am).
-They also assist with building new enclosures for the ever-growing number of animals, creating enrichment activities like mud-baths for the rhinos, swimming in the pond for the hippos and climbing frames for the primates and smaller predators.
+(Baby rhinos need feeding every 3-4 hours while being bottle-fed, including feeding times at midnight or 3 am).
+They also assist with building new enclosures for the ever-growing number of animals, creating enrichment activities like mud baths for the rhinos, swimming in the pond for the hippos and climbing frames for the primates and smaller predators.
 Depending on ability and inclination they also help with veterinary nursing procedures, as many of the animals arriving at the centre have injuries.

 Petronel Niewoudt has developed successful and ethical processes for the rescue and hand-rearing of traumatised orphaned rhino calves: “Traumatized rhino calves are potentially dangerous and extremely difficult to handle.
 Many of these calves are not yet weaned and are dehydrated and or injured, but wild animals nevertheless.
 We developed a system that allows us to treat and handle displaced rhinos, safe for us humans and the rhino calves as well.
 We use a crate to house the newly arrived animal.
-This crate is made of steel and wood and is small enough to restrict a rhino calf from charging the care giver, but large enough to allow it to lie down comfortably.
+This crate is made of steel and wood and is small enough to restrict a rhino calf from charging the caregiver, but large enough to allow it to lie down comfortably.
 The crate is lined with grass and there are overhead infrared lights to provide the essential warmth.
 Upon arrival, the new calf is assessed by a veterinarian and given intravenous fluids as assessed.
 The crate works well in calming animals and protecting the people working with the calves.
 Soon a calf starts drinking milk from a bottle and this is a happy occasion for us.
-Once calmed and drinking bottle fed milk the calf is moved to a wooden poled boma, where it is integrated into a small group of animals that are in the same age class.
-From the wooden boma the animal is moved to a larger outside mesh fenced enclosure.
+Once calmed and drinking bottle-fed milk the calf is moved to a wooden poled boma, where it is integrated into a small group of animals that are in the same age class.
+From the wooden boma, the animal is moved to a larger outside mesh-fenced enclosure.
 We aim to release the rhinos into the larger reserve area of Kruger, which currently has no wild rhino population.”

-Due to her recognised expertise and high success rate the Mpumalanga Parks Board has entered into a Memorandum of Understanding with Care for Wild Africa Rhino Sanctuary which stipulates that all orphaned rhino calves found in the Kruger National Park will be referred to Care for Wild Africa Rhino Sanctuary for immediate care.
+Due to her recognised expertise and high success rate, the Mpumalanga Parks Board has entered into a Memorandum of Understanding with Care for Wild Africa Rhino Sanctuary which stipulates that all orphaned rhino calves found in the Kruger National Park will be referred to Care for Wild Africa Rhino Sanctuary for immediate care.